dariusf/ppx_interact/readme.md

 It is also possible to `#trace` functions and call them on values in context.
 This persists across breakpoints, so use `#untrace_all` to disable tracing.

+[down](https://github.com/dbuenzli/down) works and will be automatically loaded if available.
+Otherwise, a simpler linenoise frontend with some support for completions will be used.
+This may be explicitly enabled by setting the `LINENOISE` environment variable for testing.

+.ocamlinit files are loaded, so if you use one to `#install_printer`s and open modules for `dune utop`, everything should work the same.

 # Usage

 Build a bytecode executable using the following setup: